-The results obtained from the highly accurate finite element analyses have improved understanding of the behaviour of through cracked plates under anti-plane loading.
-In particular, it is confirmed that mode III does induce coupled mode II^c.

-- 2) The influence of plate bending is increasingly important as plate thickness decreases.
+- (1) The results obtained from the highly accurate finite element analyses have improved understanding of the behaviour of through cracked discs and plates under anti-plane loading.
+In particular, it is confirmed that mode III does induce coupled mode II^c. - (2) The influence of plate bending is increasingly important as thickness decreases.
 The anti-plane loading used is a nominal mode III loading.
-For thin plate it is a mixed modes III and II loading, in which mode III induces mode II^c and vice versa.
-At the present state of the art it is not possible to separate the coupled modes from the applied modes. - 3) Bažant and Estenssoro's analysis works well for the symmetric mode (mode I), but it is incomplete for the asymmetric mode (a combination of modes II and III). - 4) Discussion on whether K{III} tends to zero or infinity as a corner point is approached is futile because, as pointed out by Benthem, K{III} is meaningless at a corner point. - 5) The present results do not confirm the existence of a corner point singularity dominated region within a K-dominated region.
-It appears that a new field parameter, probably a singularity, is needed to describe the stresses at the plate surfaces. - 6) Calculation of the strain energy density (SED) in a control volume at the crack tip shows that the position of the maximum SED is independent of plate thickness.
-Both for thin plates and for thick ones the maximum SED is close to the lateral surface, where the maximum intensity of the coupled mode II takes place. - 7) Under the anti-plane loading used theoretical understanding of the stress field in the vicinity of a corner point is still incomplete.
+For thin discs and plates it is a mixed modes III and II loading, in which mode III induces mode II^c and vice versa.
+At the present state of the art it is not possible to separate the coupled modes from the applied modes. - (3) Bažant and Estenssoro's analysis works well for the symmetric mode (mode I), but it is incomplete for the asymmetric mode (a combination of modes II and III). - (4) Discussion on whether K{III} tends to zero or infinity as a corner point is approached is futile because, as pointed out by Benthem, K{III} is meaningless at a corner point. - (5) The present results do not confirm the existence of a corner point singularity dominated region within a K-dominated region.
+It appears that a new field parameter, probably a singularity, is needed to describe the stresses at the free surfaces. - (6) Calculation of the strain energy density (SED) in a control volume at the crack tip shows that the position of the maximum SED in the discs case is a function of the thickness.
+In the plates case instead the position of the maximum SED is independent of plate thickness, contrary to discs results.

+(7) Under the anti-plane loading used theoretical understanding of the stress field in the vicinity of a corner point is still incomplete.